pgmpost/pgmpost.github.io/_posts/2024-04-19-installing-configuring-ubuntu-20.04.md

 Ubuntu is the most popular  distribution on the planet.
 It is used by millions of people across the world and it powers millions of servers, workstations and laptops.

 Ubuntu comes in three versions : Desktop, Server and Core.
-It has a LTS (Long Term Support) version that comes every two years, and an in-between versions that are released every six months.
+It has a LTS (Long Term Support) version that comes every two years, and the in-between versions that are released every six months.

 If you have a laptop or a tower then Ubuntu Desktop is what you are looking for.
 If you want to install Ubuntu server, then you likely know how to install Ubuntu and this post is not for you.
-We recommend installing an LTS (Long Term Support) version, since they are the most stable releases that will receive support for 5 years.
+We recommend installing an LTS version, since they are the most stable releases that will receive support for 5 years.
 Ubuntu 20.04 will receive updates and security patches until April 2025.
 At which point, we recommend switching to the 22.04 release.
 Why not directly install Ubuntu 22.04 ?
 Well, it's a choice !
-This way however, the [community](https://askubuntu.com/){:target="_blank"} has the time to catch up and put content on the internet on that version.
+This way however, the [community](https://askubuntu.com/){:target="_blank"} has time to catch up and put content on the internet on that version.
 Also, you can be sure the version of Ubuntu you have have plenty of security patches already developed.

 **Downloading the *.iso* file**